 When key agreement is used, Diffie-Hellman (DH) ephemeral-static [RFC3370] MUST be supported.
-When key agreement is used, Elliptic Curve Diffie-Hellman (ECDH) [RFC6090][RFC5753] MAY be supported.
+When key agreement is used, Elliptic Curve Diffie-Hellman (ECDH) [RFC5753] [RFC6090] MAY be supported.

-Regardless of the key management technique choice, implementations MUST support AES-128 Key Wrap with Padding [RFC5649] as the contentencryption algorithm.
-Implementations SHOULD support AES-256 Key Wrap with Padding [RFC5649] as the content-encryption algorithm.
+Regardless of the key management technique choice, implementations MUST support AES-128 in CBC mode [AES] as the content-encryption algorithm.
+Implementations SHOULD support AES-256 in CBC mode [AES] as the content-encryption algorithm.

-When key agreement is used, the same key-wrap algorithm MUST be used for both key and content encryption.
-If the content-encryption algorithm is AES-128 Key Wrap with Padding, then the key-wrap algorithm MUST be AES-128 Key Wrap with Padding [RFC5649].
-If the content-encryption algorithm is AES-256 Key Wrap with Padding, then the key-wrap algorithm MUST be AES-256 Key Wrap with Padding [RFC5649].
+When key agreement is used, the same length for the underlying block algorithm MUST be used.
+If the content-encryption algorithm is AES-128 in CBC mode, then the key-wrap algorithm MUST be AES-128 Key Wrap [RFC3394].
+If the content-encryption algorithm is AES-256 in CBC mode, then the key-wrap algorithm MUST be AES-256 Key Wrap [RFC3394].